SONUSCORE THE ORCHESTRA – ANIMATED PERFECTION

-Sonuscore is the German developers responsible for the excellent Origin Series libraries we reviewed earlier this year.
-Featuring unusual pairings of dual-instruments in a nifty interface, we were impressed with all three offerings in the current Origins lineup.
-The company has also collaborated with other high-end libraries collections, such as Action Strings and Trinity Drums, so their credentials are already established.
+Sonuscore is the German developer responsible for the excellent Origin Series libraries we reviewed earlier this year.
+Featuring unusual pairings of dual instruments in a nifty interface, we were impressed with all three offerings in the current Origins lineup.
+The company has also collaborated with other high-end library collections, such as Action Strings and Trinity Drums, so their credentials are already established.

-The Orchestra is essentially a supercharged version of the smaller Origins libraries with, of course, the focus this time on traditional orchestral instruments.
-The Orchestra requires the free version of Kontakt and employs the same layered multi-instrument concept, but this time up to five individual slots are available, each having access to rhythm and dynamics envelopes, expanded effects and a fully featured mixing desk.
+The Orchestra is essentially a supercharged version of the smaller Origins libraries with, of course, the focus on traditional orchestral instruments.
+The Orchestra requires at least the free version of Kontakt and employs the same layered multi-instrument concept, but this time up to five individual slots are available, each having access to rhythm and dynamics envelopes, expanded effects and a fully featured mixing desk.

-Though you can play each of the instruments as individual entities, the star feature of the library is its built-in step sequencer arpeggiators, mostly doing away with the tiresome chore of creating realistic sounding ostinatos.
-The idea is that you layer each of the five individual instruments, applying separate mix, effects and either one of the two animation engines.
-You can create almost unlimited variations from simple tutti ostinatos through to extended passages with multiple complex orchestrations running in sync with each other.
+Though you can play each of the instruments as individual entities, the star feature of the library is its built-in step sequencer arpeggiators, mostly doing away with the tiresome chore of creating realistic-sounding ostinatos.
+The idea is that you layer each of the five individual instruments, applying separate mixes, effects and either one of the two animation engines.
+You can create almost unlimited variations from simple tutti ostinatos to extended passages with multiple complex orchestrations running in sync with each other.

 The software wins on instant gratification right out of the box, providing hundreds of excellent animated sequences and multi-patch themes to showcase the possibilities.

 The UI is a little old-fashioned with an antique gold font on a dark wood background, but it is well-designed and relatively easy to navigate

 The Orchestra has been available now for over a year, and I have been playing with the latest v1.1 update which fixes a few bugs and adds a few more instruments to the collection.